sleeplessinc/node-smtpclient/README.md

 	send(from, to, user, pass, opts, cb)

+When the send function has finished its work, the callback function will be called.
+It will either be passed an error argument or no argument if the email was sent successfully

 ### Required arguments:

 * `from` -- The address to place in the "From:" header.
 Also used for "mailfrom" in the SMTP conversation.